mattrussi/gitlab-com-runbooks/docs/ci-runners/linux/manual-deployment.md

 ### Upgrade of whole GitLab.com Runners fleet at once

 We're in the process of refactoring configuration of GitLab.com's Runners.
-Currently, if you want to update the version on all Runners, it's easiest to edit `gitlab-runner-base` or  `org-ci-base-runner` role.
+Currently, if you want to update the version on all Runners, it's easiest to edit `runners-manager` role.
 If you want to update only selected Runner, then you should edit a related role, and set chosen version with `override_attributes`.

 If you want to upgrade all Runners of GitLab.com fleet at the same time, then you can use the following script, working